Centura - St. Elizabeth Hospital

 Community Engagement Request

-Centura Health hospitals receive many requests each year asking us to engage in community events and programs.
-Supporting the communities we serve in this way is a reflection of our mission: to extend the healing ministry of Christ by caring for those who are ill and by nurturing the health of the people in our communities.
+CommonSpirit hospitals receive many requests each year asking us to engage in community events and programs.
+Supporting the communities in this way is a reflection of our mission to improve the health of the people we serve, especially those who are vulnerable, while we advance social justice for all.

 Before submitting a request, please consider the following:

-• Sponsorships and events should align with our mission, vision and values.
-All sponsorships and events should relate to community health improvement or prevention and one of the hospital’s Community Health Needs Assessment priorities.
+• Sponsorships and events should align with our mission and values; community health improvement or prevention; and one of the hospital’s Community Health Needs Assessment priorities.

 • Please make your request at least 60 days prior to your event or sponsorship deadline.